hb-i/old-lemmy-redirect/README.md

-# old-reddit-redirect
+# old-lemmy-redirect
-Google Chrome extension for redirecting the new reddit UI to the old reddit UI
+Google Chrome extension for redirecting the Lemmy UI to the old Lemmy UI

-### Motivation
-After Reddit updated their website to their new user interface, a lot of subreddits that had custom styling, or custom sidebars did not display correctly.
-This extension simply reroutes Reddit queries to the old Reddit domain that preserves the old Reddit user interface.

 ### Running
 1. Clone this repo to your desired directory